peramcelpon/ohhaithere/europe/italy/milan.md

 - **Pinacoteca di Brera** (3/3)
     - Amazing collection of 14th- 20th century Italian paintings with beautiful architecture.
 An absolute must for me.
 The place to see Bellini, Caravaggio, Tintoretto, and Veronese.
+- **Fondazione Prada** (3/3)
+    - Whimsical exhibits of contemporary art in a unique complex of buildings designed by Rem Koolhaas.
 - **Milan Central Station** (2/3)
     - one of Europe’s largest, was built slowly over the course of the early 20th century, melding multiple architectural style